Roseanne defends Valerie Jarrett tweet on YouTube

 "I thought the b***h was white, g*d damnit, I thought the b***h was white, f**k!"
 Roseanne says in the video.

-Within the last hour the hosts of ABC's "The View" weighed in.
+On Friday, the hosts of ABC's "The View" weighed in.

 "It just made me sad.
 I saw someone who is perhaps unraveling - someone who isn't surrounded by people that she needs.
 Someone needs to help her," said Sunny Hostin on "The View" Friday.